Gentle massage, proper feeding, and hydration support healthy bowel movements in a 3-week-old infant.

 Key Takeaways: How To Help My 3-Week-Old Poop

-➤ Check feeding frequency to ensure proper digestion.
+➤ Check feeding frequency to ensure your baby is getting enough milk or formula.

-➤ Gently massage tummy to stimulate bowel movements.
+➤ Gently massage tummy to relax the belly and support natural bowel movement.

-➤ Consult pediatrician if constipation persists or worsens.
+➤ Consult pediatrician if constipation persists, worsens, or comes with warning signs.

-➤ Monitor diaper changes to track bowel health closely.
+➤ Monitor diaper changes to track hydration, stool softness, and bowel health closely.

 Frequently Asked Questions